nasa-jpl/open-source-rover/mechanical/head_assembly/README.md

   |:-:|:-:|
   | Figure 6 | Figure 7 |

+### 6.2.2 3D-printed PVC clamping hub

+* Insert the #6-32 Heat Set Inserts I2 into the 3D-printed clamping hub S51 in the locations shown in Figure 6.
+* Insert the #4-40 Heat Set Inserts I1 into the 3D-printed clamping hub in the locations shown in Figure 7.
+The inserts should go in from the left side as shown in Figure 7.

-### 6.3 Mount the PVC clamping hub
+## 6.3 Assemble and Mount the PVC clamping hub

+### 6.3.1

+Using washers W2, insert screws Bx into clamp part of the clamping hub and screw part of the way into the brass inserts.
+Inserting these screws now simplifies inserting the pipe later.

+### 6.3.2

-Using screws B2, attach the PVC clamping hub to the bottom of the 3D printed head.
+Using screws B2, attach the completed PVC clamping hub to the bottom of the 3D printed head.

   | <img src="/images/head/step-4a.png" width="80%"> | <img src="/images/head/step-4b.png" width="80%">|
   |:-:|:-:|
   | Figure 8 | Figure 9 |

-### 6.4 Attach PVC Pipe
+## 6.4 Attach PVC Pipe

 Slot the PVC pipe S29 into the clamping hub and then tighten down the screws on the clamping hub